A Robust and Explainable Transformer-Based Framework for Phishing Email Detection: Introduction

-The paper is organized as follows.
-Section II reviews related work and provides an overview of traditional and modern phishing classification systems and explanation frameworks.
-Section III describes the proposed framework and methodology in detail.
-Section IV presents the experimental results.
-Section V provides an extensive discussion of the results.
-Section VI presents the conclusion.
+The rest of the paper is organized as follows.
+Section 2 reviews related work and provides an overview of classic and modern phishing detection frameworks, along with core studies in cybersecurity, model robustness, and XAI.
+Section 3 describes the proposed framework methodology in detail.
+Section 4 presents the experimental results.
+Section 5 provides an extensive discussion of the results, along with an analysis of limitations and ethical considerations.
+Section 6 concludes the paper and highlights potential directions for future work.

-\section{Related Work}
+\section{Related work}

-Phishing attacks have evolved alongside the development of cybersecurity.
-Over time, these attacks have grown in sophistication in step with the evolution of the Internet.
-To improve the effectiveness of phishing email detection and prevention mechanisms, various researchers have suggested a wide range of techniques.
-Phishing email detection and classification has been an active research area since the mid-1990s~\cite{rekouche2011}.